nikita63536/Created-interactive-dashboard-to-track-and-analyze-online-sales-data/README.md

 # Created-interactive-dashboard-to-track-and-analyze-online-sales-data
-The objective behind creating this dashboard is that the owner of Amrut sales want us to help them create a dashboard to track and analyze their online sales across India.
+The objective behind creating this dashboard is to track and analyze  online sales across India.